Questions to expect from a life insurance phone interview

 Why do you need a life insurance phone interview?

-Finally, the life insurance phone call gives you the opportunity to ask any questions you have about the process.
+• Give you the opportunity to ask any questions you may have about the process.

-Once you get started online, one of our licensed agents will give you a call to confirm your information and look at your policy options.
-From there, you can apply for the coverage you need.
-At Policygenius, we’re committed to helping you get covered with confidence.
+Once you get you application started online with Policygenius, one of our licensed agents will give you a call to confirm your information and help you apply for the coverage you need.

 How to prepare for your life insurance phone interview